 • Patients were prospectively allocated to cohort 1 or 2 based on prescreening for HRR+ or HRR- status and subsequently randomized to receive niraparib or matching placebo in combination with AAP.

-• At the first interim analysis3:
+• At the first interim analysis (IA1)3:

-• In patients with BRCA1/2 mutations, after a median follow-up of 16.7 months, a statistically significant improvement in median rPFS (as assessed by blinded independent central review [BICR]) was observed in the niraparib/AAP vs placebo/AAP group: 16.6 vs 10.9 months (HR 0.53; 95% CI, 0.36-0.79; P=0.001).
+• In patients with BRCA1/2 mutations, after a median follow-up of 16.7 months, a statistically significant improvement in median rPFS as assessed by blinded independent central review (BICR) was observed in the niraparib/AAP vs placebo/AAP group: 16.6 vs 10.9 months (hazard ratio [HR], 0.53; 95% confidence interval [CI], 0.36-0.79; P=0.001).

-• At the final analysis6:
+• At the final analysis7:

-• In the niraparib/AAP vs placebo/AAP group, grade ≥3 adverse events (AEs) were reported in 153 (72.2%) vs 104 (49.3%) patients in the second interim analysis and 157 (74.1%) vs 108 (51.2%) patients in the final analysis.
+• A summary of treatment-emergent adverse events (TEAEs) is described in Table: Summary of Most Common (≥10% in Either Group) TEAEs at IA2 (HRR+ Population).
+In the niraparib/AAP vs placebo/AAP group, grade ≥3 adverse events (AEs) were reported in 153 (72.2%) vs 104 (49.3%) patients in the second interim analysis (IA2) and 157 (74.1%) vs 108 (51.2%) patients in the final analysis.
+In the niraparib/AAP vs placebo/AAP group, TEAEs leading to discontinuation were reported in 18.4% vs 8.1% of patients in the final analysis.6,7 Safety profiles at the final analysis and IA2 were consistent with those observed at the IA1, with no new safety signals reported.6

 CLINICAL DATA